tbrunetti/Rosalind_HPC/getting-started-with-Linux-for-Rosalind.md

 ------------------------------------
 Here are some helpful 'best practices' when using Linux.
 It will save you some frustrations, until you feel more comforatable with the command line!
 * DO NOT use any kind of whitespace (i.e. no spaces, no tabs, etc...) in the names of files or directories
-* Double-tab after following a command and path can give the user of all the possible autofill options
+* Double-tab following a command and path can give the user a list of all the possible autofill options
-* Avoid using the `rm`, 'rm -r' or 'rmdir' unless you are ***100% sure you will never ever need those files and directories again.
+* Avoid using the `rm`, `rm -r` or `rmdir` unless you are ***100% sure you will never ever need those files and directories again.
 Once they are deleted, they are gone forever!***